kshitijk4poor/devops-cook/README.md

 - Audit trail requirements
 - Data residency concerns

 By addressing these considerations, you can transform this demonstration environment into a production-ready observability platform suitable for critical applications.

+## Architecture Overview

+The API Observability Platform consists of several interconnected services:

+- **FastAPI Application**: The main application exposing REST endpoints
+- **Prometheus**: Time-series database for metrics collection and storage
+- **Grafana**: Visualization and dashboarding tool for metrics
+- **Jaeger**: Distributed tracing system for request flow analysis
+- **ELK Stack**:
+  - Elasticsearch: Document store for logs and events
+  - Logstash: Log processing pipeline
+  - Kibana: Log visualization and search interface

+For a detailed architecture diagram and design decisions, see the [Design Document](DESIGN.md).

+When deploying this stack to production, consider:

+1. **Authentication & Authorization**:
+   - Secure all service UIs with strong authentication
+   - Use API keys or OAuth for service-to-service communication
+   - Implement role-based access control in Grafana and Kibana

+2. **Network Security**:
+   - Use a reverse proxy (e.g., Nginx, Traefik) with TLS
+   - Restrict internal services to private networks
+   - Configure appropriate firewall rules

+3. **Data Security**:
+   - Encrypt sensitive logs at rest
+   - Implement log redaction for PII/sensitive data
+   - Set up proper data retention policies

+4. **Scaling**:
+   - Configure Elasticsearch clustering for log volume
+   - Set up Prometheus federation for large metric collections
+   - Consider managed services for production deployments

+For comprehensive security configurations and best practices, refer to the [Security Configuration](SECURITY.md) document.